DeepakBomjan/bca-cn-bzra/Assignments-Chhiring/Assignment-unit-1.md

 ## Solutions:
-## Describe OSI layer and its importance in computer networking.
+## 1.Describe OSI layer and its importance in computer networking.
 OSI (Open System Interconnection), Describes the how computer network communicates with each other in a network.
 It was developed by ISO **'International Organization for Standardization'** in 1984.
 Primarily it is a conceptual framework that staandrardize the functions of a system, that helps to undestand and design network.
 OSI reference model is a 7 layer architecture with each layer having specific functionality to perform.

 Importance of OSI in Computer Networking are listed below: